Getting StartedTypeScript TypeScript

 npm install --save @colyseus/sdk

-The SDK includes TypeScript definitions, so you get full type support out of the box.
+The SDK includes TypeScript definitions out of the box.

 const client = new Client("http://localhost:2567");